one-note/learning-notes/java/core.md

 * what are the arraylist methods.
 * removeAll vs retainAll.

+* given employees with id(int), name, salary(double)
-* Sort employee list using comparable or compartor.
+* Sort employee list by name using comparable or compartor.
 * Sort employee list, if salary is same then sort by name.

 * reverse a array list with recursion.
 * binary search in an array list.
+* find the missing number in array of 1 to n
+* find the occurance of a number in a sorter array. ( no hashmap , use binary search)
 * code to create custom list add / iterate operations
 * delete the given node (head is not given)
 * find the merging point of 2 linked list.
 * merge 2 sorted linked list or array list. (hard)
+* write a custome iterator to iterateover arraylist.

 * hashmap internal with key conflict using get and put.
 * hashmap threshold.